taolson/Admiran/doc/Compiler.md

     , reifyExports                || process export libParts and create export nameMap ]

-`ASTs > stg`

-convert all module ASTs to a single Spineless, Tagless G-machine (STG) representation
+`ASTs > stg`: convert all module ASTs to a single Spineless, Tagless G-machine (STG) representation

-`stg > codegen`

-convert the STG representation to x86-64 assembly language
+`stg > codegen`: convert the STG representation to x86-64 assembly language

 ## grammar.m
 We'll start with `grammar.m`, which defines the AST for Miranda2 that will be used and refined in all the subsequent passes.